Civil Peace Service: Peace work and psychosocial support in the Great Lakes region

-The Civil Peace Service (CPS) has so far supported 16 civil society organisations in their peace and reconciliation efforts.
-Twelve of them are in Rwanda and four are in Burundi.
-Partnerships are currently being initiated with four other civil society organisations in the Kivu region.
+The Civil Peace Service (CPS) has so far supported 15 civil society organisations in their peace and reconciliation efforts.
+Eight of them are in Rwanda and four are in Burundi and four in the east of the Democratic Republic of the Congo (North and South Kivu).

 The experts from the CPS advise, support and strengthen existing areas of potential and oversee processes.
 In addition, they support the partners in their capacity to recognise conflicts at an early stage and to resolve them without violence while valuing and involving all people (social inclusion).
 In close collaboration with the Association for Development Cooperation (AGEH) and in conjunction with other international actors, the CPS works across borders in the Great Lakes region on the following topics:

 Psychosocial support: For displaced people, traumatised population groups and other groups in need of protection

 Dealing with the past: The CPS identifies and strengthens peace-building and unifying activities to support reconciliation efforts in the region.